qutip/qutip/doc/introduction.rst

 - The steady-state solver has been further optimized for sparse matrices, and can handle much larger system Hamiltonians.

+- The steady-state solver can use the iterative bi-conjugate gradient method instead of a direct solver.

 - There are three new entropy functions for concurrence, mutual information, and conditional entropy.

+- Correlation functions have been combined under a single function.

+- The operator norm can now be set to trace, Frobius, one, or max norm.

-- Global settings can be modified.
+- Global QuTiP settings can now be modified.

 - QuTiP includes a collection of unit tests for verifying the installation.

-- Many new demos.
+- Demos window now lets you copy and paste code from each example.